dotwallet/js-examples/README.md

 Examples of how to use dotwallet to build apps with JavaScript frontends and backends.

-Start with 'simple-store' for the most basic examples.
+Start with 'pure-js' for the most basic examples.

 'dice-game' and 'wishlist' are real working apps that can be used in the DotWallet app store.